-You will need a 30" x 35" piece of white fabric for embroidery, about 33" x 38" of batting, about 33" x 38" of fabric for backing, scraps of fabrics in blue hues - from pale ice blue to navy blue, scraps of blue and silver-toned ribbons, rick-rack and tes'ma, about 140" of quilt binding.
+You will need a 30" x 35" piece of white fabric for embroidery, about 33" x 38" of batting, about 33" x 38" of fabric for backing, scraps of fabrics in blue hues - from pale ice blue to navy blue, scraps of blue and silver-toned ribbons, rick-rack and or any other trimming, about 140" of quilt binding.

 Step One: On the piece of white fabric, mark the centers of each embroidery design.
 You do not need to achieve symmetry - scatter the designs freely, it will add charm to the finished project.
 The designs should be concentrated in the middle of the fabric, leaving broad margins.
 These will be used as a foundation for "crazy" patchwork borders.